TLCheng11/pdf_image_text_extractor/Readme.md

 This is a Demo Vision using Tesseract for OCR and OpenAI API for text translation.

-The official version github repositerity is private.
+The official version github repository is private.

 You can still visit here [wordextract.com](https://wordextract.com/) to try the offical application.